matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 introduced.
 These allow a client to receive information about the status of their knock attempt.

-The newly proposed endpoint requires authentication and can be rate limited.

 ### `POST /_matrix/client/r0/knock/{roomIdOrAlias}`
 Or the knocking equivalent of
 [`POST
 /_matrix/client/r0/join/{roomIdOrAlias}`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-join-roomidoralias).

 The path parameter (`roomIdOrAlias`) is either the room ID or the alias of the room you want to knock on.
-Additionally several `server_name` parameters can be specified via the query parameters.
+Additionally, several `server_name` parameters can be specified via the query parameters.
 The post body accepts an optional string parameter, `reason`, which is the reason you want to join the room.
 A request could look as follows: